 - Wear appropriate clothing and repellant when outside and mosquitoes are present;

-- Disposes of, regularly empty or turn over any containers holding water on your property;
+- Dispose of, regularly empty or turn over any containers holding water on your property;

 - Make sure roof gutters drain properly and water doesn’t pool in them;